serenity-is/blog/2017-08-08-what-is-in-premium.md

 ## Conclusion

 Premium packages are mainly about support.
-Buy purchasing one of these support packages, we'll help you save your most precious resource, *time*, you'll get access to extra samples and as a bonus help Serenity moving forward.
+By purchasing one of these support packages, we'll help you to save your most precious resource, *time*, you'll get access to extra samples and as a bonus help Serenity moving forward.

 So we hope that this will be a win-win.
 Thanks.